Create a little Christmas movie magic with these 10 ideas for your next family night (plus a unique snack to go along—no cooking required!).

 7. A Charlie Brown Christmas + Christmas Pretzels

 Oh Charlie Brown, you’re the best!
 Introduce your children to this sweet little guy who can’t seem to catch a break.
 After watching him get a bag full of rocks at Halloween, it’s nice to see his friends finally rally around him and give him the Christmas he deserves.
 For a break from the sweets, check out these adorable Christmas-themed pretzels that your kids will want to play with before eating!

 Last year I finally introduced this “real people” movie to my kids and they laughed hysterically as Kevin McAllister outwits two robbers.
-After watching Joe Pesci in this family film, you might feel the need to put the kids to bed and break out some of his old gangster movies with your hubby by the fire.
 You’re going to need to snack for awhile with all these movies to watch.